dotnetcore/Home/README.md

 ### Data

 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
-Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
+Alibaba Canal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).
 - **[DotnetSpider](https://github.com/dotnetcore/DotnetSpider)** *(Top-Level)*, a .NET Standard web crawling library similar to WebMagic and Scrapy.
 It is a lightweight ,efficient and fast high-level web crawling & scraping framework for .NET.
 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
 - **[EntityFrameworkCore.GaussDB](https://github.com/dotnetcore/EntityFrameworkCore.GaussDB)** *(incubation)*, an Entity Framework Core provider for GaussDB.